 At many companies, maintaining master data still reflect a highly manual task.
 Moreover, Excel spreadsheets are a prominent tool when it comes to master data maintenance.

 Why is this a benefit?
 First of all, manual processes are always a source of failures and a driver of inefficiency.
-Secondly, and although Excel sheets are easy-to-use, they show massive disadvantages when it comes to exchanging data with other systems.
+Secondly, although Excel sheets are easy-to-use, they show massive disadvantages when exchanging data with other systems.